cockroachlabs-field/store-demo/loader/README.md

 # Store Demo - Loader

 This Spring Boot application is used to generate test data files and load data into the `store_demo` database.
+The `loader` application uses Spring profiles and profile specific `application-{profile}.properties` files.
+The default active profile is `production`.
+To use the local Docker instance start the `loader` application with the following parameter `-Dspring.profiles.active=docker`.

 ## Generating Data
 To generate data run the following command: